bergstroem1/gallery.js/README.md

 gallery.createGallery(document.getElementById('gallery'));
 ```

 The script expects the following structure to be found inside the element.
 The `a` tag can be skipped if you don't want the images to be links.
+You can even mix, with some items having an `a` tag and some not having it.

 ```html
 <div id="gallery">